SIpeenys/hhhhh/README.md

 # welcome
-to study Kaggle Titanic,to record
+to study Kaggle Titanic,to record the process,to improve,to up to 80+